KwabenaSarfo/printf/README.md

-This is a group project in C - printf
+This is a group project work in C - printf
-Done by Kwabena and Michael
+Which was done by Kwabena and Michael